 Lido di Venezia

 Lido di Venezia is one of the last Venetian islands of the lagoon, separating the city from the Adriatic Sea.
-Here you’ll find long sandy beaches, and luxury hotels and film lovers will love to catch sight of the Venice International Film Festival, hosted here every year in August.
+Here you’ll find long sandy beaches, and luxury hotels.
+Film lovers will love to catch sight of the Venice International Film Festival, hosted here every year in August.

 Lido has been a popular beach destination since the early 20th century when it became fashionable for wealthy locals to escape the summer heat of the city.
 Today, the island welcomes many locals and visitors alike.

 We love this island for just a bit of summer relaxation.
-Walking the winding alleys of Venice and taking in all the great art of the Venetian churches could tire anyone out after a bit.
+Walking the alleys of Venice and taking in all the great art could tire anyone out after a bit.
 Luckily you can hop on a quick boat and lay back on the sandy beach of Lido in no time.

 Pellestrina